Programme Structure

 *These courses are not offered in both semesters.
 Our courses offerings are periodically reviewed and are subject to changes.

 This course uses the “Models, Data, Decisions” framework to develop an analytical mindset and prepare participants to tackle business problems in a data-rich era.
-Focus is on sound model development and practical problem solving rather than software technicalities.

-This course explores organizational (re)design at its most cutting-edge.
-As a result, Organization Analytics’ innovative ideas represent a significant departure from conventional management practices and organizational structure design—those that emphasize incentive compensation and reporting; those that rely on long-standing traditions and hearsay; and those that emphasize a “copy best practice” approach to building organizational charts’ boxes and arrows.
-The new approaches apply scientific knowledge and methods (e.g., Machine Learning) to the improvement of organizational design, and are enabled by a combination of theoretical breakthroughs and increasing processing power and data availability as a result of digitalization.
+This course explores organisational (re)design at its most cutting-edge.
+As a result, Organisation Analytics’ innovative ideas represent a significant departure from conventional management practices and organizational structure design—those that emphasise incentive compensation and reporting; those that rely on long-standing traditions and hearsay; and those that emphasise a “copy best practice” approach to building organizational charts’ boxes and arrows.

 This course is designed to help students develop a deeper understanding of the issues that confront global managers today, and to prepare them for leadership roles in international organisations.
 The course is organised around six themes: